sunetos/surviving-blood-cancer/manuscript/ten-things.md

 There is an implication that the first group is less trusting of their environment, and second-guess frequently.
 I am one of these people.
-The more trusting type "let the doctors do their jobs," and generally worry less.
+The more trusting second group "lets the doctors do their jobs," and generally worry less.

 While I personally triple-guessed every little detail I could, at times I was unable to and I experiened both sides of this behavior.
 I propose that neither